beginner-corp/docs.begin.com/src/shared/docs/en/static-assets/working-with-static-assets.md

 Your build steps will run with each deploy, and anything present in `public/` will be pushed to your app's file bucket.

-As with the rest of your app, any push to `master` deploys assets to your `staging` file bucket, and `production` releases deploy assets to, you guessed it, your `production` file bucket.
+As with the rest of your app, any push to `main` deploys assets to your `staging` file bucket, and `production` releases deploy assets to, you guessed it, your `production` file bucket.

 By default, your app is also configured with `staging` and `production` CDN paths pointing to your respective file buckets as its origin.
 Thus, to access your assets via CDN, simply use your app's CDN path when appropriate.